amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 | 3   | funleashpgdb03 | 172.23.124.73 | Node 3 (asynchronous) |
 | 4   |      VIP      | 172.23.124.74 | floating Virtual IP    |

-One of the standby nodes is synchronous and the other one is asynchronous in quorum mode (the word "ANY 1" is used in the "synchronous_standby_names" directive of the postgresql.conf file)
+One of the standby nodes is synchronous, and the other one is asynchronous in quorum mode (the word "ANY 1" is used in the "synchronous_standby_names" directive of the postgresql.conf file)

 0. **Disk layouts (Every Node):**

-For the database clusters with large amount of data, I used to move the data directory to somewhere else.
+For the database clusters with a large amount of data, I used to move the data directory to somewhere else.
  For example, /data/postgresql/13/main or whatever.
-However, later on I came to the conclusion that the best way is, at least regarding PostgreSQL, to keep everything in its default location and instead define mount points in the default locations and attach separate disks to those mount points.
+However, later on, I came to the conclusion that the best way is, at least regarding PostgreSQL, to keep everything in its default location and instead define mount points in the default locations and attach separate disks to those mount points.
 For example, prior to the installation of PostgreSQL, we can consider the following mount points.
-We actually do the first 3 of the following 4 this in this document:
+We actually do the first 3 of the following 4 in this document:

 - `/var/lib/postgresql/`
 - `/var/log/`